5 Reasons Why Doctors Are Unhappy

 If you’ve ever experienced a health scare or chronic illness, you know just how much health is directly connected to your happiness.
 So why do so many physicians neglect their health when they are so familiar with the negative impacts?

-It all goes back to the rising impact of physician burnout and the stigma in healthcare around overworking yourself in order to succeed.
+It all goes back to the growing impact of physician burnout and the stigma in healthcare around overworking to succeed.
 This starts early on during premed, as getting into medical school is extremely competitive.
 And the pressure doesn’t let up once you’re in medical school and residency—it intensifies.

-Students continually neglect their health, and these bad habits continue into their medical careers with a lack of sleep, nutrition, and physical activity.
+Students continually neglect their health, and these bad habits persist into their medical careers, leading to a lack of sleep, poor nutrition, and reduced physical activity.

-In 2022, Medscape found that 47% of doctors were suffering from burnout, which was up from 42% the previous year.
-As mentioned above, a main contributing factor to physician burnout is too many hours at work, so it’s not surprising that doctors struggle to prioritize time for their own mental and physical health.
+In 2025, Medscape found that 47% of doctors were suffering from burnout.
+As mentioned above, a main contributing factor to physician burnout is excessive work hours, so it’s not surprising that doctors struggle to prioritize their own mental and physical health.

-Medical students, residents, and practicing physicians are notorious for neglecting their sleep, and research shows that shorter sleep duration is associated with lower happiness.
+Medical students, residents, and practicing physicians are notorious for neglecting sleep, and a 2026 study by the NIH found that shorter sleep duration is associated with lower happiness.

 5 | Physical Activity

-Physicians know the impact physical activity has on health, yet a third are neglecting exercise, and another 36% only exercise two to three times a week.
+Physicians know the impact of physical activity on health, yet almost a third neglect exercise.

-The World Health Organization (WHO) recommends 2.5 to 5 hours of moderate intensity aerobic exercise or 1.25 hours of high intensity physical activity a week.
+The World Health Organization (WHO) recommends 2.5 to 5 hours of moderate-intensity aerobic exercise or 1.25 hours of high-intensity physical activity per week.

-While you may not feel happy in the moment when you’re exercising, the numerous benefits lead to a healthier and happier life.
+While you may not feel happy in the moment while exercising, the numerous benefits lead to a healthier, happier life.

 The best way to exercise regularly is to build it into your daily habits and hobbies.
 For example, you could bike to and from work or commit to always taking the stairs.
 If there’s a show you never miss, roll out your yoga mat and stretch instead of just sitting on the couch, and instead of turning to your phone during your study breaks, do planks, pushups, or yoga.